-Knowledge and understanding:
+Knowledge and Understanding

-- 1. Identify, explain and analyse key concepts, disciplines and principles in the theoretical underpinnings of Cricket Coaching and Management. - 2.
-Demonstrate an understanding of the need for both a multi-disciplinary and interdisciplinary approach to the study and practice of Cricket Coaching and Management. - 3.
-Recognise and apply the key processes and ethical issues underpinning the concept of inclusive coaching. - 4.
-Identify, analyse and solve problems in Cricket Coaching and Management through the utilisation of a wide range of observational and scientific approaches. - 5.
-Demonstrate an understanding of Cricket Coaching and Management through both academic and professional reflective practice.
+LO no. On successful completion of the named award, students will be able to: Module Code/s State if Non- Honours or BA/BSc Honours 1.
+Identify, explain and analyse key concepts, disciplines and principles in the theoretical underpinnings of Cricket Coaching and Management SPRT2034 SPRT3001/ 3002 H/NH 2.
+Demonstrate an understanding of the need for both a multi-disciplinary and inter- disciplinary approach to the study and practice of Cricket Coaching and Management SPRT2034 SPRT2049 H/NH 3.
+Recognise and apply the key processes and ethical issues underpinning the concept of inclusive coaching SPRT2034 H/NH 4.
+Identify, analyse and solve problems in Cricket Coaching and Management through the utilisation of a wide range of observational and scientific approaches SPRT2035 SPRT2049 SPRT3033 H/NH 5.
+Demonstrate an understanding of Cricket Coaching and Management through both academic and professional reflective practice SPRT2034 SPRT3033 H/NH